pauntea/CS340-F25-Group28/README.md

 ---
 ## Features
-- Connects to a MySQL bookstore database (Database schema dirgram can be viewed in bookstore_schema_diagram.)
+- Connects to a MySQL bookstore database (Database schema dirgram can be viewed in bookstore_schema_diagram.png)
 - Create, Read, Update, Delete implemented for all entities.
 - Reset function added to reset the database to its original state.